Updated November 2020

 When a Client first approaches a developer, their goal is simple.
 Translate my idea into a website.
 Build me something pretty, something that works the way I want it to, and has a user experience that is perfect for my particular market.
 The issue, however, is often that doesn’t translate into something the Developer understands.
 A Client should never assume that a developer understands what they want, if it hasn’t been explained and detailed in an agreement.
 What may seem like an obvious request or function to you, may not be obvious to someone unfamiliar with your product, market, or niche.

 Developers are not mind readers.
-We can’t know everything a potential client wants on a website, and provide an accurate quote for the cost, if it hasn’t been explained.
+We can’t know everything a potential client wants on a website and provide an accurate quote for the cost if it hasn’t been explained.
 Frequently, a client will send us their website, and say “This is what we want”.
-The assumption they have, is that we will spend hours upon hours testing and documenting every function on the website, to create a blue print for the new website.
-The problem being, even if we spent 50+ hours testing and documenting as much as we could, we would likely still miss important details or functions.
+The assumption they have, is that we will spend hours upon hours testing and documenting every function on the website to create a blue print for the new website.
+The problem being, even if we spent 50+ hours testing and documenting as much as we could, we would likely still miss important details or functions, because we weren’t there when it was built, and we don’t manage the site on a daily basis.
 Not to mention the cost of doing that testing.

 When bidding, if things are left out, it leaves developers in a difficult situation.
-Your Client is angry, they assumed a piece of functionality was included, even though they neglected to mention it until two days prior to launch, or detail it during the bidding process.
-You’re left with two options, let the client know there will be some additional costs and launch delays, or eat the cost yourself.
+Your Client is angry, they assumed a piece of functionality was included even though they neglected to mention it until two days prior to launch, or detail it during the bidding process.
+You’re left with two options, let the client know there will be some additional costs and launch delays, or eat the cost yourself and rush to get the site completed on time.
 Neither are particularly great options.

 There is also a tendency to speak in jargon, and assume your Client understands what you are saying.
 Too often, the answer is “Here, look at this plugin, read the documentation, let us know if that works.”
 Clients aren’t developers, they’re leaning on you to walk them through the process.